 There is a common misconception that the R&D Tax Credit is only for companies with employees in white lab coats.
 However, this is far from the truth.
-In the past, most engineering firms couldn’t benefit from the Credit, however, when the PATH Act passed in 2015, this opened the doors for firms to take advantage.
+In the past, most engineering firms couldn’t benefit from the Credit, but when the PATH Act was passed in 2015, this opened the doors for firms to take advantage.
 We will go further in-depth on what this means later in the article.

 How does one determine if work is R&D worthy?
-First, you have to identify if the project, initiative, and or agenda you’re working on is considered a product.
+First, you have to identify if the project, initiative, or agenda you’re working on is considered a product.
 A product is what you make and sell for a profit.
-For example, as an engineering firm, the design process from start to finish is your “product”.
+For example, as an engineering firm, the design process from start to finish is your “product.”

 - Structural design of new buildings

 - Mechanical and electrical engineering design efforts to complete a construction bid package

 For activities to qualify for the R&D Tax Credit, the engineer must find or create new and innovative ways to complete the task.
 When the R&D Tax Credit was first introduced, engineering firms organized as S-Corps or Partnerships did not benefit from the Credit due to the Alternative Minimum Tax (AMT).